216 Lincang athletes compete in Yuxi at the opening of the 16th Provincial Games-breakinglatest.news-Breaking Latest News

 The current Provincial Games consists of 4 groups: youth group, university group, employee group and public group, with a total of 43 major events and 1035 minor events.
 There are more than 15,000 athletes, more than 2,600 referees, and more than 1,300 team leaders and coaches.

-A total of 216 athletes were sent from Lincang City to participate in 13 youth group competitions, including shooting, archery, track and field, boxing, weightlifting, judo, wrestling, swimming, martial arts routines, martial arts Sanda, table tennis, football, and tennis.
+A total of 216 athletes were sent from Lincang City to participate in the youth group competitions in 13 events including shooting, archery, track and field, boxing, weightlifting, judo, wrestling, swimming, martial arts routines, martial arts Sanda, table tennis, football and tennis.

 After the official opening of the Provincial Games on the evening of the 8th, the athletes of the Lincang representative team will participate in swimming, track and field, weightlifting and other competitions at the Yuxi Highland Training Sports Center, Eshan County and Yuanyang County.
 (Luo Xinxiang Tian Chenxing)